For a Dreamy Night

 St James's Park

 Another park where Henry VIII had his say.
-In 1532, the King of England purchased the 23-hectare parkland that resembled more of a marshy area.euse -, drains the marshes and uses it as one of his private hunting reserves.
-A preserved area until the 17th century, it was then transformed into a French-style garden.
+In 1532, the King of England purchased the 23-hectare area of the park - which looked more like a marshland. ```euse - drains the marshes and uses it as one of his private hunting reserves.
+An area preserved until the 17th century, it was then transformed into a French-style garden.
 Charles II eventually gave it its contemporary appearance.
-To this day, it remains one of the most visited parks in London due to its proximity to the Buckingham Palace, which attracts thousands of visitors daily hoping to catch a glimpse of the Changing of the Guard.
-We especially loved it for the squirrels that call it home (particularly accustomed to human presence), as well as its artificial lake teeming with thousands of bird species, flowers, shrubs, and cypress trees.
+To this day, it remains one of the most visited parks in London due to its proximity to the Buckingham Palace, where thousands of visitors bustle each day hoping to catch a glimpse of the Changing of the Guard.
+We especially loved it for the squirrels that reside there (they're particularly used to human presence), as well as for its artificial lake home to thousands of bird species, flowers, shrubs, and cypress trees.

 Voir cette publication sur Instagram